-The Company was not in a position to compensate any of its officers or directors until July 2016 when, effective July 1, 2016, the Compensation Committee recommended, and the Board approved, the payment of a monthly retainer of \$2,500 to be paid to the Company's (non-executive) Chairman of the Board and the payment of director's fees.
+On July 1, 2016, the Compensation Committee recommended, and the Board approved, the payment of a monthly retainer of \$2,500 to be paid to the Company's (non-executive) Chairman of the Board and the payment of director's fees.
+The Company's directors and management agreed to suspend such fees commencing January 1, 2023.